Online Bachelor of Arts in Chemistry

 Watch video

-You’ll gain a breadth of chemistry knowledge by taking organic, inorganic and analytical chemistry courses.
-The highlights of the program are the in-person organic chemistry and analytical chemistry labs.
-These on-campus labs provide essential hands-on skills that will set you apart from graduates of other online chemistry programs.
+You’ll gain a breadth of chemistry knowledge by taking organic, inorganic and analytical chemistry courses, as well as in-person organic chemistry and analytical chemistry labs.
+These on-campus labs provide essential hands-on skills which will set you apart from graduates of other online chemistry programs.

 Note: While many labs are available online, you must attend in-person lab courses for organic chemistry and biochemistry.
 These two-week labs take place in the summer.